 In comparison, when undertaking a process, the focus is more on optimization.
 There is little to no risk involved in processes (after all, there’s a reason why it became a standardized process), which is why the main objective is usually to refine it.
 The more you work on something, the easier it is to fine-tune.
 There is always room for improvement when it comes to factors such as cost and time.

 As mentioned at the beginning of the article, projects and processes share commonalities.
 Perhaps the biggest is that they are both comprised of tasks that need to be achieved.
 The fact that both create and comprise of tasks is probably the main source of confusion for this topic.
 I get it, if you’re assigned a task, your aim is to simply get it done.
 Whether it’s part of a project or process doesn’t always affect what you personally have to do.

-You can also find projects and process within each other.
+You can also find projects and processes within each other.

-Processes may entail mini projects.
+Processes may entail mini-projects.
 For example, an opening of a big branded store, let’s say Apple, is something that has happened more than a few times, so it’s assumed that the company follows a process when doing so.
-However, setting up shop in a new location can be considered a project as leasing property in different locations require various procedures and regulations to follow.
+However, setting up a shop in a new location can be considered a project as leasing property in different locations requires various procedures and regulations to follow.
 Quality, time, and cost come into play, and there’s risk involved.

 Here’s a look at popular task management tools to see where they fall in the project vs process space.

 Kanban is a scheduling system that visualizes the workflow process, and a Kanban board is its main attraction.
 It highlights all the work passing through and helps to identify bottlenecks so that they can be rectified early on in the process.
 Its aim is to help produce a high-quality product or service.

 A Kanban board is a tool that can be used for both projects and processes.
 A popular instrument in delivering agile projects, they can help establish efficiency through visual cues that signal various stages of the development process.